 He has written a beautifully eclectic range of plays suitable for both main-stage theatre and Theatre in Education.
 In the last few years he has written Out of Time, Arabian Nights, Gone Bush and The Last Post: The Great War Through Small Eyes, premiering in Sydney.
 With Nancy Cato he has written Bea OK, a one-woman show about a widow pressured into selling her home.

 His Jack the Ripper melodrama, What A Shock’N’Shame premiered at the New Theatre in Sydney in 2009.
 The Cardboard Box, a play for children, was presented in 2008.
-He co-wrote I Get the Music in You with Queenie van de Zandt which she has performed throughout Australia and was part of the 2006 Ensemble Theatre season.
+He co-wrote I Get the Music in You with Queenie van de Zandt which she has performed throughout Australia.
 He and Tony Sheldon wrote Beyond Our Control, the Sydney Theatre Company’s Wharf Revue in 2000.
-He co-wrote Horrortorio for Brisbane’s Le Boite Theatre.
+He co-wrote Horrortorio for Brisbane’s La Boite Theatre.